-2022 HIGHLIGHTS
+2023 HIGHLIGHTS

 Historically, our insurance companies have only issued a few products and had limited distribution channels.
-Since the change-in-control described above, our growth strategy shifted to focusing on sales growth through introduction of new products and new distribution channels, improved policy retention, roadmap execution, and financial and expense discipline.
+Since 2021, when we purchased all of the outstanding Class B common shares to become a non-controlled company, our strategy shifted to create long-term sustainable growth by focusing on four pillars: (1) first year sales growth through introduction of new products and new distribution channels, (2) improving retention and persistency, (3) focused execution and (4) financial and expense discipline.
+We believe these factors will lead to growth and profitability.